Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

      - PR, DR, TR, IR\ |br|\ |lb|
        PR_P1

-Some Data_Types are associated with Parent_Data_Types.
+Parent_Data_Types apply where usage is reported in the IR and either the DR or TR.
+Only certain Data_Type and Parent_Data_Type combinations are permitted, as detailed in Table 3.q.
 For example, Data_Type Article has Parent_Data_Type Journal, while Data_Type Book_Segment has Parent_Data_Type Book.

+Report providers MUST report Parent_Data_Types in line with the following:

 * Host_Types that MUST offer an IR MUST provide Parent_Data_Type and other relevant parent information if it is available.
-* Host_Types that choose to offer an IR (e.g. eJournal or eBook) SHOULD provide Parent_Data_Type and other relevant parent information as specified in the table.
+* Host_Types that choose to offer an IR (e.g. eJournal or eBook) SHOULD provide Parent_Data_Type and other relevant parent information in the IR.
-* Data_Types MUST NOT be used with other Parent_Data_Types than those listed in the table.
+* Data_Types MUST NOT be used with other Parent_Data_Types than those listed in Table 3.q.
+* Usage reported in the IR that is also reported in the DR but not in TR MUST include the Data_Type from the DR as the Parent_Data_Type in the IR.
+* Usage reported in the IR that is also reported in the TR MUST include the Data_Type from the TR as the Parent_Data_Type in the IR, unless the Data_Type and Parent_Data_Type would be identical, in which case the Parent_Data_Type (and all other parent information) MUST be omitted.

 Table 3.q (below): List of Parent_Data_Type Values and Associated Data_Types